konradobritzhauser/alibay/README.md

 >>>>>>> Stashed changes
 ```

 any information missing or empty strings from any of these properties will return an error and not add an item to the database

+<<<<<<< Updated upstream
  ### remove item endpoint
  method:Post
  path:/items/removeItem